FHU/2023-os-memes/_posts/2023-04-03-nathanlewis2001-condition_vars_and_semaphores-meme.md

 ---
-title:
+title: Producers
-author:
+author: Nate
-image:
+image: OSCh30.jpg
-chapter:
+chapter: 30
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+A producer thread waits for the condition variable to signal empty so it can execute and place a value in to make it full.